 OSU is home to world class scientists working on many issues significant to 21st century citizens.
-As populations continue to become more connected and interdependent, these issues promise to affect us more broadly, more quickly, and with more impact than ever before.
+As populations continue to become more connected, interdependent and diverse, these issues promise to affect us more broadly, more quickly, and with more impact than ever before.
 New forms of governance and problem solving are being tested and studied at OSU to address these issues.
 As an interdisciplinary program, the MPP is uniquely positioned to integrate groundbreaking science into emerging policies, practices and understandings of the world that will impact and influence local, regional and international policy decisions.

 MPP students will demonstrate the ability to: